LipSurf/plugins/chrome-extension/README.md

 * Insta video posts:
   -- someone eating while controlling the browser
   -- someone typing a report on one screen then saying commands to another screen with the browser open to control the page without moving their hands to the mouse
+  -- a grafana dashboard on a tv screen in a meeting room -- people can talk to it to show metrics

 Other successfull payed chrome extensions:
   * https://checkbot.io
     SEO checking with a pro version